MicrosoftDocs/Hololens/hololens/hololens-updates.md

 1. When you have finished these downloads, open **File explorer** > **Downloads**, right-click the compressed (zipped) folder that you just downloaded, and then select **Extract all** > **Extract** to expand the file.
 1. Use a USB-A to USB-C cable to connect your HoloLens device to your computer.
 Even if you've been using other cables to connect your HoloLens, this kind of cable works best.
 1. The Advanced Recovery Companion automatically detects your HoloLens device.
 Select the **Microsoft HoloLens** tile.
 1. On the next screen, select **Manual package selection**, and then open the folder that you previously expanded.
 1. Select the installation file (the file that has an .ffu extension).
 1. Select **Install software**, and then follow the instructions.

 ### Go back to a previous version (HoloLens (1st gen))

-You can roll back updates and return to a previous version of HoloLens (1st gen) by using the Windows Device Recovery Tool to reset your HoloLens to the earlier version.
+You can roll back updates and return to a previous version of HoloLens (1st gen) by using the [Windows Device Recovery Tool (WDRT)](https://support.microsoft.com/help/12379) to reset your HoloLens to the earlier version.

 > [!NOTE]
 > Reverting to an earlier version deletes your personal files and settings.